chromealex/ecs/Docs/FakeNetworkModule.md

     public void Send(byte[] bytes) {

-        if ((this.networkType & ME.ECS.Network.NetworkType.RunLocal) == 0) { // Add to local buffer if RunLocal flag is not set
+        if ((this.networkType & ME.ECS.Network.NetworkType.RunLocal) == 0) {

+            // Add to local buffer if RunLocal flag is not set.
+            // If flag RunLocal is set, this event has been run already.
+            // This is FakeTransporter behaviour only.
             this.AddToBuffer(bytes);

         }

-        // Here you need to send bytes array via your real transport layer
+        // TODO: Here you need to send bytes array via your real transport layer to test real network environment.

         this.sentBytesCount += bytes.Length;
         ++this.sentCount;